Why Do Juvenile Commit Crimes?

 These are just some of the risk factors that have been identified as contributing to juvenile crime in Texas.
 If you are concerned about your child or someone you know who may be at risk, it is important to get help from a qualified professional.
 Texas has several resources available to help juveniles and their families, so don’t hesitate to reach out for help if you need it.

-Preventing child crime is important for the safety of Texas communities.
-There are a number of things that can be done to help prevent child crime, including:
+Preventing juvenile crime is important for the safety of Texas communities.
+Several things can be done to help prevent juvenile crime, including:

 – Promoting positive parenting and family involvement